viviRbi/vyNote/Backend/SpringCore-SpringMVC-SpringBoot.md

 <br>

 # Spring Boot
+- Spring Boot is one of the most popular framework to develop microservices today.
+Spring Boot makes it easy to develop applications quickly
 ## Boot?
 - Come from Bootstrap, means self-starting

+## What's in SpringBoot
+- SpringBoot is an extension of Spring Framework
+- Automatic configuration
+- Starter dependency
+- CLI
+- Actuator

 ##  How is Spring Boot different from legacy Spring applications?
 What does it mean that it is opinionated?
 - **Spring Boot** is an extension of the Spring framework, which eliminates the boilerplate configurations required for setting up a Spring application